kanzakisuemi/buffet-system/README.md

 TreinaDev 12 - Campus Code
 ## 🧭 Description
 Cadê Buffet? is a web application that connects users with a variety of buffets and event types available for hire.
 Users can browse through a curated selection of buffets and event options, making it easy to find the perfect fit for their needs.
 Built on Ruby on Rails framework, Cadê Buffet? follows the Test-Driven Development (TDD) methodology to ensure consistensy and reliability.
 The application allows both guests and registered users to explore buffet listings and event types.
-However, to place bids or inquire about a specific buffet, users must first create an account and log in.
+However, to hire or rate a specific buffet, users must first create an account and log in.

 ## 📂 Features
 + **User registration:** There are two user roles in this application: